IntentArchitect/Intent.Modules/docsProject/articles/GettingStarted/creating-a-module-from-scratch.md

 ## Creating the Module

-In a new instance of Visual Studio we are going to make a new project from which our Intent Architect Module will be packaged.
+In a new instance of Visual Studio, we are going to make a new project from which our Intent Architect Module will be packaged:

-- Open a new instance of Visual Studio
+- Open a new instance of Visual Studio.
 - Under `Visual C#`, `Windows`, choose `Class Library`.
     - Name: `Module.Example.WebApi`
     - Location: `C:\Dev\MySolution`